RainbowJM/css-to-the-rescue-2223/README.md

 After checking all the options, I went with the *Interactive Firework Show*.

+Techniques that I think I will use for this assigment:
+- Grid
+- Scroll snap
+- Animations
+- Keyframes

 At first, I wanted to make a show with only emoji's.
 When I was browsering to find all the possibilities, I saw that there were so many things that you can do with CSS.
-That is why I decide to create a slideshow where I can show different show and technics that I have learn.
+That is why I decide to create a slideshow where I can show different show and techniques that I have learn.

+My biggest changelleng will be to not use `id` or `class` in the HTML or CSS.

 The first thing that I did was to figure out how to make a slideshow.
 This is when I find out about `scroll-snap`.
 After I got that working, I started with the first show.
 In this show, I wanted to let something move.
 After the workshops and a little bit of research.
 I find out that you can do that by making an animation and by using `transform`.